Peerobyte/terraform-kubernetes-cluster/README.md

 ## 📞 Support

 If you encounter issues with networking (e.g. external connectivity), ensure the `external_network_id` is correct.
-Contact your OpenStack support if needed.
+Contact your support if needed.

 ---